radicalkjax/blog/docs/components/README.md

 ## Blog Enhancement Components

-The blog system includes three powerful enhancement features that improve the reading experience and content management:
+The blog system includes three powerful enhancement features that improve the reading experience and content management.
+These features are specific to blog posts and are only activated on pages with the `.post-content` class:

 ### Table of Contents (TOC)